 When creating new editions on KnownOrigin we offer a somewhat comprehensive set of configuration options, allowing you to customise certain aspects of your work.
 Below we cover some of these options in more detail.

 First visit your profile, once you are enabled on KO you will see a button like this, click it and then proceed to fill in the relevant information.

-This section allows you to set the name and description of your artwork.
+This section allows you to set the details of your artwork.
 A good description can help collectors to understand the artwork more easily.
+Here you will also set the edition size of your work which can be from a single unique edition to an edition of 100.
+You will also set the tags, format and themes of your work which we are vital to help people discover it so being accurate here is important.
+Finally, you will set the auction type you wish to use to sell your work.
 These are also part of the ERC721 token specification and will be displayed in most wallets and other third party sites which support NFTs.

-Once an edition is created, the edition size is set in stone, you cannot increase it, you can however reduce it via artwork management
+Once an edition is created, the edition size is set in stone, you cannot increase it, you can however reduce it.

 Scarcity vs abundance comes into play when making the choice about edition size.

 Please reach out on Discord to speak to other artists about this age-old topic of